maniospas/Blombly/docs/setup.md

 Compilation optimizes the code by removing many unused variables or segments.
 For example, notice that above there are no needless instructions from the standard library *libs/.bb*, despite the latter being imported in every program.
-If your plan to produce bbvm files to be used as libraries (to be optimized by programs using them), retain everything with the `--library` or `-l` option.
+To produce bbvm files to be used as libraries (to be optimized by programs using them *in future versions*), retain everything with the `--library` or `-l` option.
 Below is an example that compiles a file without running it while switching between applying and not applying optimizations.
-The `du` linux utility is used to show file sizes.
+The `du` linux utility shows file sizes in kilobytes.
 Notice the bloat coming from the standard library when there is no optimization!

 <pre style="font-size: 80%;background-color: #333; color: #AAA; padding: 10px 20px;">